-- An expansion of the terminal building to house a passenger customs clearing station, to allow for international flights to come directly to the Airport.
-This addition would also incorporate an additional baggage carousel that could be used for both international and domestic flights. - A total project cost of \$28.0M, scheduled to complete in 2022 - Funded entirely by state and federal grants
+- An expansion of the terminal building to house a passenger customs clearing station, to allow for the screening of arriving international passengers at the Airport.
+This addition will also incorporate an additional baggage carousel that can be used for both international and domestic flights. - A \$10.0M investment in Phase 1 will be complete in 2021. - Phase 2 of the full project will include U.S. Customs and Border Protection facilities with a cost of \$26.8M, scheduled to complete in 2025. - Funded entirely by state and federal grants